mhahmadilivany/reliable-relu-toolbox/README.md

 ## Citation

-View the [published paper]().
+View the [published paper](https://arxiv.org/abs/2406.06313).
 If you use or reference rrelu, please cite:

 ```
+@article{mousavi2024proact,
+  title={ProAct: Progressive Training for Hybrid Clipped Activation Function to Enhance Resilience of DNNs},
+  author={Mousavi, Seyedhamidreza and Ahmadilivani, Mohammad Hasan and Raik, Jaan and Jenihhin, Maksim and Daneshtalab, Masoud},
+  journal={arXiv preprint arXiv:2406.06313},
+  year={2024}
+}
 ```